currents-dev/cypress-cloud/.github/README.md

 npm install cypress-cloud
 ```

-- Create a new configuration file: `currents.config.js|mjs|cjs` in the Cypress project’s root (Using ESM project?
-See the guide below).
+- Create a new configuration file: `currents.config.js|mjs|cjs` in the Cypress project’s root.
+Use `--cloud-config-file` to explicitly provide the configuration file.
+Using ESM project?
+See the guide below.
 - Set the `projectId` and the record key obtained from [Currents](https://app.currents.dev) or your self-hosted instance of Sorry Cypress:

 ```js